- Events & conferences

 ANMF (Vic Branch) is committed to assisting its members achieve health care excellence and offers annual grants, prizes and awardsLearn more

-The ANMF (Vic Branch) is an equal opportunity employer and represents over 99,000 nurses, midwives and personal care workers in VictoriaLearn more
+The ANMF (Vic Branch) is an equal opportunity employer and represents more than 99,000 nurses, midwives and personal care workers in VictoriaLearn more

 The history of the Victorian nurses’ union tells the story of nurses' slow, but steady evolution from doctors' handmaidens into professionals consistently voted by Australians as among the most trusted.Learn more